Help us improve

 | GitHub CLI | Repo management, GitHub secrets, Actions workflow status | Dataverse-specific operations |

-Tool priority (always follow this order): MCP (if available) for simple reads, queries, and ≤10 record CRUD → Python SDK for scripted data, bulk operations, schema creation, and analysis → Web API for operations the SDK doesn't cover (forms, views, option sets) → PAC CLI for solution lifecycle.
+Tool priority (always follow this order): MCP for simple reads/queries (small result set, no paging) and ≤10 record writes → Python SDK for bulk reads, scripted writes, bulk operations, and analysis → Web API for operations the SDK doesn't cover (forms, views, option sets, $apply, N:N $expand) → PAC CLI for solution lifecycle.
+Schema creation (tables/columns/relationships) → SDK via dv-metadata.
 MCP tools not in your tool list? → Load dv-connect to set them up (see below).

 Note: The Python SDK is in preview — breaking changes possible.